anole-lang/anole/README.md

 ## Change Log

++ [X] Use cmake to build but hold the makefile for the old tests
 + [X] Call/cc will copy the current stack
 + [X] Reduce redundant instruction LambdaDecl
 + [X] Fix bug in REPL mode